LaunchCodeEducation/gis-devops/src/content/topics/unit-testing/_index.md

 > For the following list you should know the definition and have an example to relate it to:

-- Unit
+- unit

 ### Concepts

 > You should be able to discuss the following:

-- Benefits of unit testing
+- benefits of unit testing
-- What code should or should not be unit tested
+- what code should or should not be unit tested

 ### Capabilities